2/19/2025

 President and Chief Executive Officer

 But you are correct.
-And the rally, the recent rally that we've seen since mid-January has been very, very beneficial to the U.S. farmer.
-Now, the U.S. farmer also has had a little bit of a snafu in selling earlier when they were expecting a much larger carryout.
+And the recent rally that we've seen since mid-January has been very beneficial to the U.S. farmer.
+Now, The U.S. farmer also has had a little bit of a snafu in selling earlier when they were expecting a much larger carryout.
 So I will tell you that not all farmers are created equal in their marketing capabilities.
 And quite honestly, some producers probably sold their current crop a little early into this rally.
 But if you think about the payments that were just distributed, you look at, for the most part, the U.S. is in really good planning conditions.
 I know it's only February, but we've had a lot of moisture where it's been dry.
 So I think that the U.S. farmer as a whole is pretty optimistic.
-And you start to think through what will the farm bill look like?
-How will Climate Smart Ag tie into the ability to reduce the CI scores of corn, the potential of other opportunities?
-Obviously, we've added a lot of crush capacity for the farmer was a year ago.
-And I think any of the surveys that you read, optimism is
+And you start to think through What will the Farm Bill look like?
+How will Climate Smart Ag tie in to the ability to reduce the CI scores of corn, the potential of other opportunities?
+Obviously, we've added a lot of crush capacity for the soybean farmer.
+And so, yeah, I think compared to where the farmer was a year ago, and I think any of the surveys that you read

 speaker